Inventions and Inventors

 Topics include: Children Inventors, Black Scientists and Inventors, Time Tangled Island: Thomas Edison, Great Inventions from Great Minds Quiz, A Guide to Inventions and Discoveries: From Adrenaline to the Zipper, Timeline of Everyday Inventions, Milestones in Transportation, Two Centuries of Railroading, Inventions By Women, The National Inventors Hall of Fame, Accidental Food Inventions.

-How to Become a Successful Inventor
+How to Become an Inventor

-From About.com.
+From Indeed.com.

 Inventing 101: A Free Online Course